 Types of Intersections With Stop Signs

 Intersections are often labeled as either controlled or uncontrolled.
 Controlled intersections are more common, and employ stop signs or traffic signals.
-Uncontrolled intersections are found in areas with little traffic, and will often have no stoplight or stop sign.
-Fifteen studies found unwarranted multi-way stops actually increased speed away from intersections as motorists try to make up lost time spent at “unnecessary” stop signs.
+Uncontrolled intersections are found in areas with little traffic, and will often have no stoplight or signage.
+Fifteen studies found unwarranted multi-way stops actually increased speed away from intersections as motorists try to make up lost time spent at “unnecessary” stops.

-Below we discuss three common types of Texas intersections and the stop sign safety rules associated with each.
+Below we discuss three common types of Texas intersections and the safety rules associated with each.

-- Four-way stop: At a four-way intersection controlled by a stop sign, vehicles gain right of way in the order they reach the intersection.
+- Four-way stop: At a four-way intersection controlled by stop signs, vehicles gain right of way in the order they reach the intersection.